-- Mix this up and add it to your starter, mixing it well.
+- To the portion you will feed, add 100 grams of water and 100 grams of flour.
+Mix well.
 This is called a 100% hydration because you are essentially doubling your starter.

 How you store your sourdough starter depends on what you like best.
 The most important part is that your container is at least twice the size of your sourdough starter.
 You need room for it to grow and expand, and you need room for the sourdough stater to have access to air.

 - A glass mason jar.
 This is my favorite option because it is easy to clean, you can see what is going on inside, and you can control how tightly the lid is on.

 - A food storage container with lid.
 This can be plastic or glass, just make sure it is big enough, and that you remember to crack the lid when the sourdough starter is doubling so that the pressure doesn’t explode it.
 I don’t like these options as well because they are often wide and squat instead of a taller glass jar, so its harder to tell when your starter has doubled in size.